mccweb/mcc-static/pages/register.md

 ## Add/Drop

-Add/drop can be done online through mycommnet, normally through the first week of classes for the full semester course.
+Add/drop can be done online through myCommNet, normally through the first week of classes for the full semester course.
 For accelerated classes that meet less than the full 15 week semester, add/drop ends before the classes begin.
 You can read more about the withdrawal policy on the [withdrawal/refund page](/enrollment/registrar/withdrawal-and-refund-policies/)

 ## Transcripts